Sammy and Vampires. Oh yeah!

 Hunter instincts on and running, Sam swallowed.
 "You're vampires."

-The man in front of him smiled nearly.
+The man in front of him smiled at him curiously.
 "You know?"

 "He's a hunter Shaun, we should kill him- take somebody else."
 A guy at the back interjected.